Aluminum Soffit Details for Residential Builds

 • Avoid pressure washers exceeding 1,500 psi which can dent thin-gauge panels.

-Partner with CountBricks for Every Detail
+Partner with Us for Every Detail

 Our AI app can generate costed estimates in seconds.

-Case Spotlight: Cutting a Day Off the Schedule with CountBricks
+Case Spotlight: Cutting a Day Off the Schedule

 Challenge

-The existing rafters varied as much as 3⁄8-inch across 24 feet.
+The existing rafters varied as much as 3/8-inch across 24 feet.
 Conventional field measurement would have forced multiple return trips to the supplier for custom width panels.

-CountBricks Solution
+Solution

-2. Our AI flagged the variance and recommended oversized solid panels trimmed in place, adding just 6 percent to material cost but eliminating special-order delays.
+2. AI flagged the variance and recommended oversized solid panels trimmed in place, adding just 6 percent to material cost but eliminating special-order delays.

 3. The superintendent approved the adjustment via voice command; the purchase order dispatched automatically to the preferred distributor.